atanuroy911/cs661-project-2024/README.md

-# cs661-project-2024
-Group 23
+# CS661 Project 2024 - Group 23

-## ALL INDIVIDUAL TASKS ARE INSIDE 'ITASKS' FOLDER

-## MAIN Web APP is in App Folder
+## Introduction:

+Welcome to the repository for our CS661 project developed by Group 23.

+## Project Structure:

+### Individual Tasks:
+All individual tasks are organized inside the 'ITASKS' folder.
+Each team member's contributions can be found here.

+### Main Web Application:
+The main web application files are located in the 'App' folder.

-## Instructions:
+## Getting Started:

-Go to App/cs*/client
+To run the web application locally on your machine, follow these instructions:

+1. **Client Setup:**
+   - Navigate to `App/cs*/client` directory.
-Run npm install
+   - Run `npm install` to install the required dependencies.
-Run npm run dev

-Go to App/cs*/server
+   - Run `npm run dev` to start the development server.

+2. **Server Setup:**
+   - Navigate to `App/cs*/server` directory.
-Run pip install -r requirements.txt
+   - Run `pip install -r requirements.txt` to install the necessary Python packages.
-Run python3 app.py
+   - Run `python3 app.py` to start the server.

+## Contributors:

+- Bhavya Gupta
+- Atanu Shuvam Roy,
+- Aditya Kumar
+- Akarshan Saraf
+- Hammad Ansari
+- Subhajyoti Saha
+- Puru Pant

+## License:

+[MIT]